rodo08/tinder-clone/README.md

 - **API Calls**: Axios is used for making HTTP requests to the backend API endpoints for user authentication, profile management, matching, and chatting functionalities.
 - **State Management**: Uses React's state and hooks (useState, useEffect) for managing component state and side effects.
 - **Cookies**: Manages user session with react-cookie library to store and retrieve user authentication tokens and user IDs securely.

+## License

+This project is licensed for educational purposes following a tutorial by [Ania Kubów](https://github.com/kubowania).